ghoomfrog/silili/README.md

 - *kuku* is a downward fist, not near the head or chest.
 - *sas* is a backward flat hand with side-pointing fingers, moving left and right in front of the chest.
 - *sinki* is a pinched fingers gesture.
-- *tiw* is an upward hand, holding an invisible ball, clenching and unclenching.
+- *tjum* is an upward hand, holding an invisible ball, clenching and unclenching.
 - *kis* is tapping the back on the opposite side of the hand.
 - *lim* is an upward flat hand moving up and down.
 - *lil* is a sideways "tiny" hand gesture.